 “Find out how to use porter strategy to find out who has the bargaining power in your industry”

-A free how to guide, Quick link to porters strategy templates
+Quick link to porters strategy templates

 When developing your 3 to 5 year strategy you should consider the relative bargaining or negotiating power of the different players in your industry, once you understand where the negotiating power resides you can plan how you might respond.

-In your analysis the question you seek to answer is
+In your analysis the question you seek to answer

 You will find that powerful customers will often ask for higher quality or improved service at the same price or simply for a better price.
 In general terms the more powerful your customers are the less profitable your industry will be.